 More Personalized Design – When purchasing a “starter” or “move-up” home, it is common for homeowners to make design choices that will appeal to a wide range of homeowners, rather than choosing things like flooring, lighting, and fixtures they love themselves.
 If you are planning to be in your home for “only” 3-5 years it makes sense to choose fits, finishes, and fixtures that will appeal to more potential future buyers rather than truly personalizing the living space to ensure that resale will not require you to update or change these items in your home.

 When you choose to design a flexible home plan that allows you to remain in your home for years longer, you are more likely to choose higher quality fits, finishes and fixtures with the knowledge that you are truly choosing for yourself, not for the next homeowner who buys your home.
-The investment in the quality of a flexible living space items feels worthwhile.
+The investment in the quality of furnishings for a flexible living space feels worthwhile.

 Landscaping; Enjoy the Fruits of your Labor – One of the major benefits of living in an established community is certainly the beautiful, large trees and established landscaping found in many of these communities.
 Living in your home for longer means that when you spend time and invest money in landscaping your yard, you will also be able to enjoy the plants, trees and flowers that mature and grow to their fullest potential several years after they are planted.